-The company performance measures for the LTIP are DWP (weighted 40 percent), statutory combined ratio (weighted 40 percent) and ROIA (weighted 20 percent).
+The company performance measures for the 2022, 2023 and performance-vesting portion of the 2024 LTIP are DWP (weighted 40 percent), statutory combined ratio (weighted 40 percent) and ROIA (weighted 20 percent).
 Given the nature of our business, underwriting profitability and return on investments are important to long-term financial strength.
 The Property and Casualty Group's DWP growth is also important to our financial results as it is the primary driver of the management fee revenue we earn from the Exchange.

-The 2021-2023 performance period is closed.
-The payout, pending approval from our compensation committee. will be made later in 2024 since computations require peer group data that is not yet available.
-To date, for this performance period, we have information on 11 of the 12 measurement quarters and expect the performance factor to be approximately 23 percent.
+The 2022-2024 performance period is closed.
+The payout, pending approval from our compensation committee, will be made later in 2025 since computations require peer group data that is not yet available.
+To date, for this performance period, we have information on 11 of the 12 measurement quarters and expect the performance factor to be approximately 34 percent.